blu3berryys/pointercrate/README.md

 # Pointercrate ![build](https://github.com/stadust/pointercrate/actions/workflows/test.yml/badge.svg) [![codecov](https://codecov.io/gh/stadust/pointercrate/branch/master/graph/badge.svg?token=C7B5LU2IF5)](https://codecov.io/gh/stadust/pointercrate)

-As of March 2nd 2019 this is the official repository for pointercrate.
-It contains the main parts of the backend code of [pointercrate.com](https://pointercrate.com).
-Specifically, it contains all the code for the demonlist and user area pages seen on pointercrate, but does not contain the code for the home page, API documentation and demonlist guidelines.
-It instead aims to be a framework that can be used as a stepping stone for creating custom pointercrate-like websites.
-The reason the home page and similar are not open source is that we have experienced people not customizing these parts when hosting their own lists, resulting in these websites displaying pointercrate branding despite not being associated with pointercrate.
-As a compromise, this repository instead contains code for an example binary that shows how to use the various library components in this repository to create a demonlist website.
-See the [getting started section](#getting-started) below for more information.
+As of March 2nd, 2019, this is the official repository for **Pointercrate**.
+It contains the core backend components of [pointercrate.com](https://pointercrate.com/), specifically the code for the demonlist and user area pages.
+It does **not** include the code for the home page, API documentation, or demonlist guidelines.

+This repository serves as a framework for building custom **Pointercrate-like** websites.
+It is open source for developers who want to create their own demonlist platforms while avoiding the use of **Pointercrate's branding**.
+The home page and other branding elements are not open-sourced because of misuse by individuals who have hosted their own lists with Pointercrate branding, despite not being associated with the platform.

+However, this repository includes an **example binary** that demonstrates how to use the various components to create a demonlist website.
+For more information, see the [Getting Started section](#getting-started) below.

+### Exclusion of Pointercrate-specific Code
-Note that exclusion of pointercrate-specific code from this repository is still a work-in-progress.
-For example, a lot of SEO related metadata included in the pages served for the demonlist still hardcodes the pointercrate.com URL.
-If you end up using this repository as a base for your own demonlist, we ask you to please update these.
+Removing Pointercrate-specific code is still a work in progress.
+For example, SEO-related metadata still references pointercrate.com.
+If you use this repository as a base, please ensure to update these references.

+---

 ## Getting Started (Linux)

-The goal of this section is to compile and successful run the `pointercrate-example` binary target to set up a locally running demonlist-clone.
+The goal of this section is to guide you in compiling and running the `pointercrate-example` binary target to set up a locally running **demonlist clone**.

-We assume that you have a rust toolchain set up.
-If not, install the latest stable one using [`rustup`](https://rustup.rs):
+We assume you have the **Rust toolchain** set up.
+If not, install the latest stable version via [`rustup`](https://rustup.rs/):

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh